 The demand for media content continues to explode.
 The media and entertainment sector has shown no signs of slowing down despite the challenges and restrictions of implementing remote collaboration rendered essential by the pandemic.

-Nimble Studio automatically configures and deploys AWS services to ensure that they match a company’s ever-evolving business requirements.
+Studio in the Cloud and Nimble Studio automatically configures and deploys AWS services to ensure that they match a company’s ever-evolving business requirements.
 This provides content creators with the flexibility they need to rapidly add new artists to projects and execute new creative strategies without having to worry about provisioning more workstations or storage.

 Remote Work Friendly